scribe-security/docs/docs/integrating-scribe/ci-integrations/github/README.md

 Once you integrated the ScribeApp with your organizational GitHub account all available security policies (SLSA, SSDF) will be running automatically every time you run a build.
 The SSDF policy does not require anything to run.
 To run the SLSA policy you'll need to add a code snippet to your pipeline and run the action.

-If anything isn't clear you can check out the GitHub instruction page for <a href='https://docs.github.com/en/developers/apps/managing-github-apps/installing-github-apps'>installing GitHub Apps</a>.
+If anything isn't clear you can check out the GitHub instruction page for **<a href='https://docs.github.com/en/developers/apps/managing-github-apps/installing-github-apps'>installing GitHub Apps</a>**.

 ### Generating the SLSA provenance in your pipeline

-1. Add the project credential according to the [GitHub instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets/ "GitHub Instructions").
+1. Add the project credential according to the **[GitHub instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets/ "GitHub Instructions")**.
 Based on the code example below, be sure to call the secret **productkey** for the **product-key**.
 2. Add the Code snippet to your pipeline from your GitHub flow:
     * Call `valint` to generate SLSA provenance from the final Docker image.
     ```YAML